People new to BC

 It’s important to keep a record of all the vaccines you and your family receive.
 Take the records with you to each immunization appointment so that the doctor, nurse, or pharmacist can fill them out.
 Keep the records in a safe place.
 You may be asked to show immunization records when registering for daycare, school, summer camps, university or college, or for certain jobs, and travel.

 You can use the CANImmunize App to keep track of your family’s immunizations.
 The App is free.

 Do you have travel plans?

 If you will be travelling back to your home country or anywhere outside of Canada, it’s important to contact a travel clinic 6 weeks before you travel to get advice on any other vaccines your family may need.
-You can find more information on travel vaccines here.
+Find more information on travel vaccines.

 - Contact your local health unit and speak with a public health nurse.

 - Speak with your family doctor, nurse practitioner, or pharmacist.

 - Call HealthLinkBC at 8-1-1 to speak with a nurse.
 Translation services in more than 130 languages are available.